-CGPS continues to closely monitor the evolution of the novel (new) coronavirus (known as COVID-19).
+CGPS continues to closely monitor the evolution of COVID-19.
 As always, we are following official guidance given both by University leadership and local, state and national authorities.* We are communicating regularly with students, faculty, staff and families.
 Our community's health and safety are our top priorities.

 At CGPS, we understand that this is a very difficult time for our international students, scholars and families.
 We recognize that you may have a number of unique questions and concerns, whether on campus or abroad.

-Our immigration advisors are available Monday - Friday between 8 a.m. and 5 p.m. to schedule an appointment over Zoom.
-Remember, questions about academic programs should be directed to your advisor or program director.
+Our immigration advisors continue to be available Monday - Friday between 8 a.m. and 5 p.m.
+For questions or to schedule an appointment with an immigration advisor, please email firstname.lastname@example.org or call (302) 831-2115.
+All forms are available on the ISSS Forms webpage.
+Questions about academic programs should be directed to your advisor or program director.

 CGPS will continue to carefully monitor official sources when making decisions regarding future education abroad programs.
 CGPS is working closely with our campus and international partners to assess the feasibility of UD Study Abroad programs on a case-by-case basis.